debsquad/muttd/README.md

 =====
 muttd is a mail previewer for [mutt](http://www.mutt.org/) designed to improve readability and access to HTML mails and/or attachments.
 It is based on 3 interoperating components:
 * an extractor, treating each part of a MIME mail and writing them to the disk
-* a renderer, generating a page displaying the extracted results
+* a renderer, creating a page formated with extracted results
-* a minimal HTTP daemon, serving generated results localy
+* a minimal HTTP daemon, serving the page and attachments localy

 ## Features
 * Format and preview any "text/*" MIME based message
   * Display inline attachments
   * Normalize encoding
+* Previewer sidebar
   * Download each attachment individually
   * Download a tarball containing all attachments
   * Download the original source file

 ## Requirements
 * python 3.4: https://www.python.org/